What Is a Weather Station?

 3. Enhanced Deployment Options

-Without physical connection constraints, wireless technology allows greater flexibility in positioning and relocating weather stations as per operational needs.
+Wireless technology allows for greater flexibility in placing and moving weather stations as needed.

 4. Wide Coverage